Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Introduction

-Finally, orchestration platforms integrate these technologies by automating the entire lifecycle management process, abstracting the complexities associated with creating, deploying, and reconfiguring network services and slices.
-This automation significantly reduces both Capital Expenditure (CAPEX) and Operational Expenditure (OPEX) by enabling efficient resource utilization, simplifying infrastructure management, and automating lifecycle operations, thereby lowering infrastructure investment and ongoing maintenance costs for telecommunication operators.
-However, this new abstraction introduced unparalleled levels of orchestration complexity.
-Global service optimization algorithms have emerged to manage large-scale infrastructures involving multiple stakeholders and Infrastructure Service Providers (ISPs), which raises privacy concerns among providers.
-Service partitioning alleviates these issues by logically dividing an SFC into segments, facilitating separation, scaling, and partial orchestration without the need to share detailed information of infrastructure.
+Orchestration platforms integrate these technologies, enabling the automation of network service lifecycle management, abstracting the complexities associated with creating, deploying, and reconfiguring network services and slices.
+This automation significantly reduces both Capital Expenditure (CAPEX) and Operational Expenditure (OPEX) by improving resource utilization, simplifying infrastructure management, and automating lifecycle operations, thereby lowering both infrastructure investment and ongoing maintenance costs for telecommunication operators.
+However, the integration of heterogeneous domains, dynamic service requirements, and real-time decision-making introduces significant orchestration complexity.
+Global service optimization algorithms have emerged to manage large-scale infrastructures involving multiple stakeholders and Infrastructure Service Providers (ISPs), raising privacy concerns among providers.
+Service partitioning alleviates this by logically dividing an SFC into segments, facilitating separation of concerns, scaling, and partial orchestration without requiring full visibility into each provider's infrastructure.

-Despite its advantages, Service Function Chain Partitioning (SFCP) poses a complex and challenging optimization problem.
-The difficulty arises from the need to jointly determine both the partitioning strategy and the placement of each segment across multiple domains, all while satisfying stringent QoS and SLA constraints.
-This involves balancing resource availability, latency requirements, inter-domain routing overhead, and data locality considerations, which often under incomplete or uncertain information.
-The combinatorial nature of possible partitioning and placement decisions, coupled with dynamic network conditions and policy constraints, makes SFCP a highly non-trivial problem, requiring scalable, intelligent, and privacy-preserving solutions.
+Despite the advantages, Service Function Chain Partitioning (SFCP) poses a complex and challenging optimization problem.
+The difficulty lies in jointly determining (i) an optimal partitioning strategy and (ii) the placement of each segment across multiple network domains with heterogeneous and dynamic characteristics, including variations in resource capacity, capabilities, availability, and network dynamics.
+These domains, spanning terrestrial, aerial, satellite, and other network infrastructures, exhibit diverse behaviors that must be carefully accounted for in order to satisfy stringent QoS constraints.
+This requires balancing resource availability, QoS requirements, inter-domain routing overhead, and data locality considerations, often under incomplete or uncertain network state information.
+The combinatorial nature of possible partitioning and mapping decisions, coupled with dynamic network conditions and policy constraints, makes SFCP an NP-hard problem~\cite{9025750}, requiring scalable, intelligent, and privacy-preserving solutions.